24 Best Hotels in Brussels, Belgium

 $$$$ | Rue d'Amigo 1--3, Brussels, 1000, Belgium Fodor's Choice

-Location, charm, and history are Amigo's stock in trade---the 15th-century site was once a prison, and it's said Belgium's then Spanish occupiers mistook the word "vrunt" (prison) for "vriend" (friend), hence the name.
-A block from the Grand Place, the city's best bars and restaurants sit on its doorstep, but you'd be forgiven for just lingering a while.
-Rooms are decorated in green, red, or blue, with silk curtains, leather headboards, and a mix of modern furniture and antiques.
+Location, charm, and history are Amigo's stock in trade---the 15th-century site was once a prison, and it's said that Belgium's then Spanish occupiers mistook the word "vrunt" (prison) for "vriend" (friend), hence the name.
+Located just a block from the Grand Place, you'd be forgiven for just lingering a while.
+Rooms are largely neutral with green, red, or blue highlights, silk curtains and leather headboards, plus a mix of modern furniture and antiques.
 Works by Belgian artists hang on the walls, and Tintin pictures and figurines cheer up the mosaic-tiled bathrooms.
 If you'd like a view over the surrounding rooftops, ask for a room on one of the higher floors (these also cost more).

 Pros